tinmac/Servers-Duende/README.md

 ## To run

-Set the projects to run as multiple projects, in this order:
+Set the projects to run as Multiple Startup Projects, in this order:

 First) IdSvr